BenSauerlaender/case-study-skygate/README.md

 # case study at SkyGate
-A simple web app I'm creating as part of my internship by SkyGate internetworking GmbH
+A simple web app I'm creating as part of my internship at SkyGate internetworking GmbH